dfelinto/blender-manual/manual/editors/uv/selecting.rst

 When selecting UVs or Edges, it behaves like the *Shared Vertex* option of the *Sticky Selection Mode*.
 When selecting Faces, it behaves like the *Disabled* option of the *Sticky Selection Mode*.

-Vertex
-   Select individual vertices.
+:Vertex: Select individual vertices.
-Edge
-   Select edges.
+:Edge: Select edges.
-Face
-   Select faces.
+:Face: Select faces.

 .. _bpy.types.ToolSettings.uv_sticky_select_mode: